Luchixiang/EMDiffuse/README.md

 ### Update:

-1. find some small misalginment between the published version and our local version in 'dataset' code line 221: replace // with %.
+1. find some small misalginment between the published version and our local version in 'dataset' code line 221, line 226: replace // with %.
 (12/08)